Olical/Photon/README.md

 Photon is a JavaScript library made up of [AMD modules](https://github.com/amdjs/amdjs-api/wiki/AMD) that are geared towards frontend web development.
 It includes a robust class system that attempts to mimic [Python](http://docs.python.org/tutorial/classes.html).
 It is thoroughly tested and documented and is written under the standards laid down by [JSHint](http://www.jshint.com/).

-The library is still in development but some parts should be usable.

 ## Compatibility

 My goal is to have Photon working perfectly in IE6+ as well as all modern browsers.
 I may also end up adding modules that only work in modern browsers, such as a canvas library, but those modules will be littered with warnings.